 If you're wondering whether your rose bush is dead or alive, you're not alone.
 Roses (Rosa spp.) go dormant over winter, and most look fairly dead by the time spring rolls around.
 Even if all of a rose's stems, or canes, look dry and black, the rose still might be alive.

-Roses are hardy in U.S. Department of Agriculture plant hardiness zones 2 through 11, depending on the variety, and many survive winter even if part of them dies back.
+Roses are hardy in U.S. Department of Agriculture plant hardiness zones 2 through 11, depending on the variety, and many survive winter even if parts of them die back.
 Several methods can be used to check whether or not a rose bush is still alive in spring.
 You can also use these methods if you wonder whether or not a rose was killed by a disease or other problem.

 Wait for Leaves

 The simplest way to determine whether a rose is alive or dead is to wait to see if it sprouts leaves.
 Watch the plant carefully to see if leaf buds form along the stems in late winter to early spring.
 If they do, then you'll know what parts of the plant are dead and what parts are alive.
 Once you can see swollen leaf buds, begin spring pruning to remove dead wood.